-After a short stay in Helsinki we headed for Tallinn, capital of Estonia, on a comfortable ferry across the Frozen Baltic Sea.
+Leashia and I arrived in Tallinn, the capital of Estonia, by way of ferry from Helsinki across the Frozen Baltic Sea.
+It’s a journey I would recommend.
 We were really looking forward to experiencing the medieval walled town.

 We walked through the snow from the port to our hotel which took about half an hour.
 We had booked the Rixwell Old Town Hotel which is part of a small hotel chain.
 Our first impressions were good as it looked quaint and we were greeted warmly by the receptionist.
 Our hotel was built into the original city wall which we liked too.
 However our room was tiny and squeezed into a corner, but we accepted this graciously.
 Breakfast was pleasant.
 I was prepared to give a mainly positive review on Tripadvisor, however when checking out we were presented with a bill for drinks from the mini- bar that we had not taken.
 To cut a long story short we were accused of lying and we left on a sour note and without paying the mini-bar bill.
 Suffice to say we won’t be going there again.